Toward Explainable Reasoning in 6G: A Proof of Concept Study on Radio Resource Allocation: Testbed Architecture

 \section{Testbed Architecture}

 Figure~\ref{fig:testbed_architecture} illustrates the 5G stand-alone (SA) testbed considered in this work.
 It consists of specific hardware and software components to realize both the 5G infrastructure, i.e., RAN and core, and management-related functionalities, e.g., monitoring system and decision engine.
 For implementing the gNBs and the 5G core, the testbed relies on a Callbox Ultimate and a Callbox Mini by Amarisoft. ~To emulate user equipment (UE) interactions with the 5G network, the testbed utilizes a Simbox~\cite{AM_simbox}, also from Amarisoft.
 Equipped with multiple UE profiles and scenarios, Simbox can emulate diverse network conditions, from densely populated urban settings to remote areas with sporadic connectivity.
 The choice to integrate Amarisoft components was motivated by their reputation as an accurate research and testing solution.
+In our study, we employ a hardware-based testbed rather than relying exclusively on simulations.
+This approach ensured greater accuracy and practical relevance in our experimental findings, enabling us to capture the nuanced behaviors and challenges of real-world 5G/6G environments.

 While our current 5G testbed is predicated on the utilization of a gNB devoid of O-RAN capabilities, it is essential to emphasize the generalizability and scalability of our findings.
 The experiments conducted in this study are not intrinsically bound to the specific gNB architecture deployed.
 Instead, they embody broader principles applicable to the evolving landscape of O-RAN implementations.
 Figure~\ref{fig:amarisoft} shows the physical setup of the implemented 5G RAN.
 A wired radio frequency (RF) setup avoids undesired channel instabilities and ensures reproducibility.